xelphin/planner/README.md

 ## How to read me?

 - ◉ : Event
-- ○ : Task
+- ◻ : Incomplete Task
-- ◍ : Completed Task
+- ☑ : Completed Task
-- ◌ : Reminder
+- ❕ : Reminder

 # How To Run Me